 New Year’s Eve Entertainment

 These fireworks shows are so intense that some guests might consider wearing sunglasses and earplugs while watching.
 They’re seriously good–so good that they just might help you overlook those crazy crowds (okay, probably not!).
-Other New Year’s Eve entertainment around Walt Disney World might be good (we’ve never done any of it), but it’s really just offered to draw some people away from the busy parks and provide an alternative.
+Other New Year’s Eve entertainment around Walt Disney World might be good (final details for 2018 have yet to be announced as of December 2017, but we’ll post them here once they’re released), but it’s really just offered to draw some people away from the busy parks and provide an alternative.

 We aren’t even going to bother covering these various offerings.
 If you’re braving the crowds for a visit during the holiday week, you shouldn’t even consider wasting your time with anything besides the fireworks on New Year’s Eve…unless you really just hate awesome fireworks shows.